Why Regular Dental Checkups Save You Money In The Long Run

 2. Professional Cleanings Prevent Bigger Problems

 No matter how well you brush or floss, plaque can build up in hard-to-reach areas.
 Over time, plaque hardens into tartar, which can only be removed professionally.
-Regular cleanings:
+Professional cleanings remove hardened tartar that brushing and flossing simply can’t eliminate.
+Without regular cleanings, this buildup can increase the risk of cavities, gum disease, persistent bad breath, and even tooth loss, leading to more extensive restorative treatments later.

 • Reduce the risk of cavities